Balance is Essence: Accelerating Sparse Training via Adaptive Gradient Correction: Appendix: Theoretical Proof of Convergence Rate

 \subsubsection{CIFAR-10/100 dataset}

-In our experiments, we apply both SVRG and AGENT on CIFAR-10 and CIFAR-100 dataset with $\eta = 0.1$, $\gamma = 0.1$, batch size $m = 128$ and in total 50000 training sample.
+In our experiments, we apply both SVRG and AGENT on CIFAR-10 and CIFAR-100 datasets with $\eta = 0.1$, $\gamma = 0.1$, batch size $m = 128$, and in total 50000 training samples.
 Under this parameter setting, $\nu$ and $\nu^{*}$in \textbf{Theorem 1} and \textbf{Remark 4} are about 0.1 and 0.06, respectively.
 While $\frac{2 \kappa \mu^2 \sigma^2}{ N^\alpha \nu m}$ is around $10^{-5}$ which is negligible so we know AGENT should have a tighter bound than SVRG in this situation which matches with the experimental results show in $Figure~ 6$.